prabhatdarekar/time_based_on_off/README.md

+*/
-// time_based_on_off
+time_based_on_off
-//This code is used for slave device(Arduino) and to control on and off time using the Timer interrupt.
+This code is used for slave device(Arduino) and to control on and off time using the Timer interrupt.
+This code is designed to control a circuit of 4 relay modules from master device.
+By expanding, we can make it to worrk for as many relay modules considering the available i/o pins on Arduino.
+Using small modification one can use this code to control from serial monitor.
+/*

 #include<Wire.h>                      // I2C library for communication
 #include<TimedAction.h>               // This library used for timer inerrupt